intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 #  Sending Liaison Statements from the IETF

 Liaison Statements can be generated at a WG, Area, or IETF level to another organization.
-The respective (co)chair(s) or Area Directior (AD) are responsible for deciding the content and judging the level of consensus that is needed for sending the respective content.
-This section outlines the approval responsibilites and gives guidance about how much consensus should be sought before sending a liaison statement to another organization.
+The respective (co)chair(s) or Area Director (AD) are responsible for deciding the content and judging the level of consensus that is needed for sending the respective content.
+This section outlines the approval responsibilities and gives guidance about how much consensus should be sought before sending a liaison statement to another organization.